rust-lang/book/second-edition/src/ch19-02-advanced-lifetimes.md

 reference to `Context` that `Parser` holds.

-The `parse_context` function can’t see that within the `parse` function, the string slice returned will outlive `Context` and `Parser`, and that the reference `parse_context` returns refers to the string slice, not to `Context` or `Parser`.
+The `parse_context` function can’t see that within the `parse` function, the string slice returned will outlive `Context` and `Parser` and that the reference `parse_context` returns refers to the string slice, not to `Context` or `Parser`.

-By knowing what the implementation of `parse` does, we know that the only reason the return value of `parse` is tied to the `Parser` is because it’s referencing the `Parser`’s `Context`, which is referencing the string slice.
+By knowing what the implementation of `parse` does, we know that the only reason the return value of `parse` is tied to the `Parser` instance is that it’s referencing the `Parser` instance’s `Context`, which is referencing the string slice.
 So, it’s really the lifetime of the string slice that `parse_context` needs to care about.
 We need a way to tell Rust that the string slice in `Context` and the reference to the `Context` in `Parser` have different lifetimes and that the return value of `parse_context` is tied to the lifetime of the string slice in `Context`.

 First, we’ll try giving `Parser` and `Context` different lifetime parameters, as shown in Listing 19-15.
 We’ll use `'s` and `'c` as lifetime parameter names